2024 Chinese FA Cup

 The 2024 Chinese Football Association Cup (2024中国足球协会杯) was the 26th edition of the Chinese FA Cup.
 The winner qualified to the 2025–26 AFC Champions League Elite.

-The defending champions are Chinese Super League side Shanghai Shenhua.
+The defending champions were Chinese Super League side Shanghai Shenhua.
+They were unable to defend their title after losing to local rivals Shanghai Port in the semi-finals.

+Shanghai Port won their 1st ever Chinese FA Cup after beating Shandong Taishan 3–1 in the final.